How do Christians “Stand-up and Fight for What’s Right”?

 Stand up the right way-

 Christians are frequently told everything will improve when they “stand up” and “fight” for what’s right.
 The problem is that no one can really explain what that means or how to do it in a way that brings God glory and facilitates change in the culture.
 Do we lead an insurrection?
 Do we focus on the political realm?
-What exactly does standing up for our faith look like in 2022?
+What exactly does standing up for our faith look like in the modern world?
 I believe this is where we can take a page from the early churches’ handbook.
 The early church didn’t take a political or even a moral stand against the Roman government.
 They didn’t rally or rage against anyone or anything— no matter how wicked or evil that somebody or something was.
 As a powerless minority rallying and raging would have done little good, it might have even gotten them killed.
 Instead they simply refused to conform to the culture around them (Romans 2:12).
 They lived such good, right and moral lives within their culture that they slowly won the culture over to their way of thinking, believing and behaving (1st Peter 2:12).
 We must seek to do the same.

 Have a realistic perspective on the limits and potential of politics-